By Corey Klujsza

 Until shipping volumes meaningfully pick up, shippers wind down their private fleets, or (most likely) the for-hire market continues to shrink, it will act as a bulwark against spot rate growth and prolong the softer market conditions.

-3. Fuel prices are stable, but at a higher level.
+3. Fuel prices are stable, throttling rate inflation.

-Diesel has been on a ride over the past several years.
+Diesel has been on a wild ride over the past several years.

 From 2015 to 2022, diesel, with a few exceptions, averaged between $2.50 and $3.50 / gallon.